 A Vienna-based diplomat called that statement "worrying".

 Iran dismisses suspicions that it seeks to develop nuclear weapons capability from its enrichment of uranium.
-It says the programme is for peaceful energy purposes only and that it is Israel`s assumed atomic arsenal that threatens peace.
+It says the programme is for peaceful energy purposes only and that it is Israel and its assumed atomic arsenal that threatens peace.

 Iran has been promising to cooperate with the IAEA since Hassan Rouhani was elected president last year.